Flurdeh/Youtube-Resources/Welcome file.md

 This page is maintained by [Flurdeh](https://twitter.com/Flurdeh), if you have anything to add shoot me a message on Twitter.

 # Screen Recording Software
 If you want to record a video game on your computer, or just your computer in general.
 You will need a screen recorder.
-Honestly, there really ar-   [Coverr](http://coverr.co/)  -  [©️](https://creativecommons.org/publicdomain/zero/1.0/)  Beautiful, free, CC0 licensed videos for your homepage.
-7 new videos every Monday.
--   [Life of Vids](http://www.lifeofvids.com/)  -  [©️](https://creativecommons.org/publicdomain/zero/1.0/)  Free royalty-free videos, clips & loops.
--   [Mazwai](http://mazwai.com/)  - Great collection of free creative commons HD video clips & footages.
-Check each video for licensing terms.
--   [Pexels Videos](https://videos.pexels.com/)  -  [©️](https://creativecommons.org/publicdomain/zero/1.0/)  Completely free, CC0 licensed stock videos.
--   [Pond5](https://www.pond5.com/free)  - Download thousands of historic media files (videos, audio, images and 3d models) for your creative projects. completely free.
--   [Videezy](https://www.videezy.com/)  -  [©️](https://www.videezy.com/terms)  Free stock videos, 4k footage, and free HD video clips.
--   [Vidsplay](http://www.vidsplay.com/)  -  [©️](http://www.vidsplay.com/terms.html)  Free HD stock footage (Attribution required).
--   [VYOO](http://www.veed.io/vyoo)  -  [©️](http://www.veed.io/vyoo/terms)  Beautiful, Free Vertical Videos.

-## [](https://github.com/neutraltone/awesome-stock-resources#patterns)Patternse very few choices that are worth considering.
+Honestly, there really are very few choices that are worth considering.
 ## Free

  - [OBS (Open Broadcaster Software)](https://obsproject.com/) - `Windows/Mac/Linux` This is probably the most common recommendation when it comes to screen recorders, and honestly?
 The only one to seriously consider.
 Lots of options and also allows you to stream.
 This really is the most obvious choice. [(Quick Start Guide)](https://obsproject.com/wiki/OBS-Studio-Quickstart).
 There is another version called [Streamlabs OBS](https://streamlabs.com/streamlabs-obs) that is more geared towards streamers.